sarahtanja/coral-embryo-microbiome/salipante/README.md

 ### 250520_picrust_Maaslin2/

-PICRUSt2 functional predictions analyzed with Maaslin2 for differential abundance (dated May 20, 2025 - likely a typo for 2024).
+PICRUSt2 functional predictions analyzed with Maaslin2 for differential abundance (dated May 20, 2025).

 **Subdirectories:**